IT Careers

 2 Project Management Certifications for Senior Systems Admins

 Salary impact of earning project management certs: Significant.
-When projects get to a certain size and level of complexity, knowing how to break them down and assign them according to timelines is a skill that you simply need to practice.
+When projects get to a specific size and level of complexity, knowing how to break them down and assign them according to timelines is a skill you need to practice.
 One of the things that sets the best-paid senior systems administrators apart from the lowest-paid ones is how comfortable they are leading large teams working on many different parts of the same project and getting it done on time.
-A great salary as a senior systems administrator can depend on project management skills, and a cert from CompTIA or PMI can help validate those skills.
+An excellent salary as a senior systems administrator can depend on project management skills, and a cert from CompTIA or PMI can help validate those skills.

 What Type of Companies Need Senior Systems Administrators?

-There’s one last thing a senior systems administrator should consider in order to qualify for the best salaries: what industry they work in.
-Different fields and industries are able to support IT teams of varying sizes.
-Your career could have a low ceiling for advancement, based on whether or not the industry knows how to promote and make use of senior systems administrators.
+There’s one last thing a senior systems administrator should consider to qualify for the best salaries: what industry they work in.
+Different fields and industries can support IT teams of varying sizes.
+Your career could have a low ceiling for advancement based on whether or not the industry knows how to promote and use senior systems administrators.

 Information Technology

 The most obvious place for senior systems administrators to consider work is in the information technology world.
-This is the industry that birthed sysads, but because it’s heavily saturated with IT professionals, competition for the best senior systems administrator salaries will be steep.
+This industry birthed sysads, but because it’s heavily saturated with IT professionals, competition for the best senior systems administrator salaries will be steep.

 High-Technology Manufacturing

 Career impact for senior systems administrators working in high-tech manufacturing: Significant.
 Companies in the high-technology scene aren’t going to suddenly stop needing systems administrators or senior systems administrators to lead their work.
-The devices, technologies and networks of those companies are often extremely advanced and complicated, so a senior sysadmin who can prove themselves capable in that field can probably expect great salaries for their entire career.
+Those companies' devices, technologies, and networks are often extremely advanced and complicated, so a senior sysadmin who can prove themselves capable in that field can probably expect great salaries for their entire career.

 Medical

-The medical field includes health care providers like hospitals and clinics, but also insurance companies and the huge industry that exists to connect them to one another.
+The medical field includes health care providers like hospitals and clinics, insurance companies, and the huge industry that exists to connect them.
 These companies are only expanding, as is their need for teams of systems administrators who keep their devices connected and their cloud networks running.

 Career impact for senior systems Administrators working in the medical industry: Considerable.
 Many hospitals outsource their technological service needs, as do health insurance providers.
-It may be difficult to keep a strong hand on your career progression as a senior systems administrator in that field.
-Senior systems administrators working in the medical field can expect good salaries, but should always be on the look-out for better career opportunities in different fields and industries.
+It may be challenging to keep a firm hand on your career progression as a senior systems administrator in that field.
+Senior systems administrators working in the medical field can expect good salaries but should always be on the lookout for better career opportunities in different fields and industries.

 How to Increase Your Salary as a Senior Systems Administrator